galaxyproject/training-material/topics/variant-analysis/tutorials/microbial-variants/tutorial.md

 >               - "Track Visibility" to `On for new users` {: .hands_on}

 A new file will be created in your history, this contains the JBrowse interactive visualisation.
-We will now view it's contents and play with it by inspecting the `JBrowse on data XX and data XX - Complete` file (eye icon).
+We will now view its contents and play with it by inspecting the `JBrowse on data XX and data XX - Complete` file (eye icon).
 The JBrowse window will appear in the centre Galaxy panel.

 > ### {% icon hands_on %} Hands-on: Inspecting the SNPs using JBrowse
 > 1. Display all the tracks and practice maneuvering around